Wakefield Press Essay Prize

 Rita Bogna, ‘Under siege: The Spanish flu in South Australia, 1919-1920’.

 Maggi Boult, ‘Smallpox and the office of the Colonial Surgeon in South Australia, 1839-1855.’
-(Adelaide University)
+(University of Adelaide)